shashwatsuri/warp-mpm/journal.md

 - [ ] Setup the scene with the rocks loaded as the SDF and make sure the rendering works
 - [ ] Write the collision detection function for the rocks
 - [ ] Get  the collider to move as a function of time

+## December 22
+- [] Realizing that collider traj does not actually store tranformations but actual positions. need to change the storing and accesssing